-The Office of University Programs helps build a diverse, highly capable, technical workforce for the Homeland Security Enterprise through the Minority Serving Institutions (MSI) program.
+The Office of University Programs (OUP) helps build a diverse, highly capable, technical workforce for the Homeland Security Enterprise through the Minority Serving Institutions (MSI) Program.

-- The DHS Summer Research Team Program engages early career faculty, undergraduate and graduate students in research at the COEs, providing opportunities to better understand the mission and research needs of DHS and make advances in DHS research areas.
+The DHS Summer Research Team (SRT) Program places MSI teams made up of early-career faculty, undergraduate and graduate students for ten weeks to conduct full-time collaborative research at a DHS COE.
+The program provides opportunities to better understand the mission and research needs of DHS and make advances in DHS research areas.